aspose-psd/Aspose.PSD-for-.NET/README.md

   </a>
 </p>

-This repository contains [Demos](Demos), [Examples](Examples) and Showcase projects for [Aspose.PSD for .NET](https://products.aspose.com/psd/net) to help you learn and write your own applications.

 Directory | Description
 --------- | -----------
-[Demos](Demos)  | Aspose.PSD for .NET Live Demos Source Code
+[Demos](Demos)  | Source code for live demos hosted at https://products.aspose.app/psd/family.
-[Examples](Examples)  | A collection of .NET examples that help you learn the product features
+[Examples](Examples)  | A collection of .NET examples that help you learn the product features.

-# .NET API for Photoshop File Processing

-A standalone .NET API to read, write, process & convert Adobe Photoshop PSD & PSB formats without needing to install Adobe Photoshop®.

-[Aspose.PSD for .NET](https://products.aspose.com/psd/net) API allows to create and edit the Photoshop files as well as provides the ability to update layer properties, add watermarks, perform graphics operations and convert one file format to another.

 ## Photoshop File Processing Features

 - Create Photoshop PSD & PSB files via API.
-- Export PSD images to [popular image formats](https://docs.aspose.com/display/psdnet/Supported+File+Formats).
+- Export PSD images to [popular image formats](https://docs.aspose.com/psd/net/supported-file-formats/).
 - Binarization with fixed & Otsu threshold.
-- [Convert GIF image layers to TIFF](https://docs.aspose.com/display/psdnet/Converting+Images#ConvertingImages-ConvertGIFImageLayersToTIFFImage) & CMYK PSD to CMYK TIFF.
+- [Convert GIF image layers to TIFF](https://docs.aspose.com/psd/net/converting-images/) & CMYK PSD to CMYK TIFF.
 - Combine, expand or crop images.
 - Create, read and write XMP data.
 - Set default font as a replacement for all the missing fonts.
 - Apply Median & Wiener filters to reduce image noise.
 - Transform images to black-n-white or grayscale.
-- [Crop images](https://docs.aspose.com/display/psdnet/Crop%2C+Rotate+and+Resize+Images#Crop,RotateandResizeImages-CroppingImages) by shifts or rectangle.
+- Crop images by shifts or rectangle.
-- [Rotate an image](https://docs.aspose.com/display/psdnet/Crop%2C+Rotate+and+Resize+Images#Crop,RotateandResizeImages-RotateandFlipanImage) on a specific angle
+- Rotate images on a specific angle.
-- Perform simple [image resize](https://docs.aspose.com/display/psdnet/Crop%2C+Rotate+and+Resize+Images#Crop,RotateandResizeImages-ResizingImages), or by image proportions.
+- Perform simple image resize or by image proportions.
 - Support for dithering of raster images.
 - Adjust image brightness, contrast and gamma.
 - Implement Lossy GIF Compression & Bicubic Resampling.